destairdenbi/training-material/video-tutorials/enrichr.md

   hundreds.
 - In our analysis, we want to understand in which cancer pathway we can find our significantly expressed genes.
-- We move to the ``Pathway`` tab, which contains 24 different databases for different organisms.
+- We move to the ``Pathways`` tab, which contains 24 different databases for different organisms.
 - Enrichr ranks terms by its *Enrichment score*.
 The scoring scheme is visually represented with transparent red bars: the longer and lighter